stormpath/stormpath-nginx/README.md

 }
 ```

+### Refresh Grant Type

-You can now use it in authenticated requests.
-However, after the access token expires, you might want to get a new one.
-If your refresh token is still valid, you can refresh it, and expect the same response as above:
+After the access token expires, you might want to get a new one.
+If your refresh token is still valid, you can use the refresh grant to get a new access token, and expect the same response as above:

 ```http
 POST /oauth/token